ilan-anodot/anodotcost_api_docs_slate/source/includes/_Topology.md

 <aside class="warning">
 Topology User creation:</br>
 This user is required only for the first time the topology APIs are used by the customer.
-A topology user is initially created prior to the topology data load.
+A topology user should be created before you load any topology data.
 </aside>

 Argument | Description
 ---------| -----------
 id | customerID [Get CustomerID](#get_customerID) [**Required**]

-> Request Example: Create topology user
+> Request Example: Create the topology user

 ```shell
 curl -X PUT \
 {
  "_id": "625bcc6e4af784000fc3128d"
 }
 ```

 ## Topology Data Ingestion